Neat-Keat/TUnotes/SEM5/BIOL200/Day 7.md

 Starches and Glycogen
 	*Amylose* forms coils, is insoluble in water; unbalanced glucose chains *Amylopectin* branched amylose chains
-	*Glycogen (animals)*: insoluble, branched amylose chains, but much longer chain length and more branches that plant starch
+	*Glycogen (animals)*: insoluble, branched amylose chains, but much longer chain length and more branches than plant starch

 *glycosidic linkage* is the bond that forms between 2 sugars these form through *dehydration synthesis*